 Gemstones Around the World

-From amethyst to zoisite, gemstones come to you from around the world.
-Some locations are famous: the Sleeping Beauty turquoise mine in Arizona, USA, or the only known source of tanzanite in the Mererani Hills of northern Tanzania.
-Other gemstone materials come from obscure corners of the world, passing through multiple hands before they end up as finished beads in your creations.
+Where do we find gemstones?
+Mines and deposits around the world.
+Some locations are famous: the Sleeping Beauty turquoise mine in Arizona, USA, or the only known deposit of tanzanite in the Mererani Hills of northern Tanzania.
+Other gemstone materials come from dozens of locations around the world, passing through multiple hands before they end up as finished beads in your creations.

 First, the gemstone material--called "rough"--is excavated from under the earth and brought to the surface.
 The surrounding rock is cleaned away from the gemstone rough, and it is often given a preliminary grade (especially among fine gems such as diamond, ruby, emerald, etc.).
 Then the rough is sent to various locations around the world for cutting.
 (You can check the Gem Notes entry for individual gemstones to see where some mines are located.)